Pull

 An underscore prefix (_

-) on the local name component of an attribute
+) on the name part of an attribute

-name causes the attribute to be navigated in reverse.
+ident causes the attribute to be navigated in reverse.
+If you name your

 Attribute Name Reverse Lookup Example